AI Trail Analysis

 - Parking lots (at both ends)

-- Restrooms (potentially at nearby parks/businesses)
+- Restrooms (in nearby towns)